jpf/okta-get-id-token/README.md

 ## Initializing runtime dependencies using nix-shell

-We start with the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) that specifies that this script is to be run using the `nix-shell` - which gives this script the ability to configure its own dependencies automatically via the Nix package manager.
+We start with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) which specifies that this script is to interpreted by `nix-shell` - which gives this script the ability to configure its own dependencies automatically via the Nix package manager.

-Also included is a short description of the script and my email address.

     #! /usr/bin/env nix-shell
     #! nix-shell -i bash -p curl -p jq